- Rebuttal: "Nothing Can Boost Your Immune System Against COVID-19 / Novel Coronavirus"

 Whether or not these foods affect you may be individual.
 Some people, for example, do better with legumes than others.
 You may need to do some experimenting to see how you react to these foods, or if you’re trying to maintain optimal immune health you may want to limit these foods if you can.

-Lifestyle Factors that Boost Immunity
+Lifestyle Factors That Maximize Immunity

 Don’t Let Your Sleep Slide